mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_profiling_of_cluster.md

         |-- step_trace_raw_{rank_id}_detail_time.csv
 ```

-> The format of cluster directory and single device performance directory are unified.
+> 1. The format of cluster directory and single device performance directory are unified.
+> 2. In the cluster scenario, the initialization of the Profiler needs to be placed after the execution of the `mindspore.communication.init` method.

 In MindSpore Insight r1.3 and earlier versions, the cluster directory structure is as follows: